 Project structure of our async fetcher/writer

-/export is simply an empty directory where we'll write our output file to.
+/export is an empty directory in which we'll write our output file.

-The /data submodule contains the input CSV mentioned above, and some basic logic to parse it.
-Not much to phone home about, but if you're curious the source is available on the Github repo.
+The /data submodule contains the input CSV mentioned above and some basic logic to parse it.
+It's not much to phone home about, but if you're curious the source is available on the Github repo.

 Kicking Things Off